 Managing Supplier Change

-There can be many reasons for wanting to change suppliers.
-Some suppliers can become stale if they have been the supplier for a long period of time or just a general breakdown in the relationship.
-Some industries are being disrupted by new participants who are quickly bringing new and innovative services to market.
+However, there can be many reasons for wanting to change suppliers.
+Some suppliers can become stale if they have been the supplier for a long period of time or sometimes there is just a general breakdown in the relationship.
+Some industries are being disrupted by new participants who are quickly bringing new and innovative services to market whereas established players are finding it difficult to implement change..

 Reasons for wanting to make a change include the following categories: